AB-GR/blog/content/posts/power-of-interfaces/index.md

 ---

 ### Prologue
-Couple of weeks ago I took a session on C# & SOLID for a set of new hires to our [Org](https://carestack.com/).
-As a part of explaining types in C# we chanced upon interfaces.
-I reiterated to them how I had difficulty in understanding the power of interfaces when I was a new bean and how over the years it dawned on me that how this simple looking type is so powerful that it drives or enables a plugin or component driven architecture.
+Some time back I took a session on C# & SOLID for a set of new hires to our [Org](https://carestack.com/).
+As a part of explaining `types in C#` we also looked into interfaces.
+I recalled how I had difficulty in understanding the power of interfaces when I was a new bean like them and how over the years it dawned on me that how this simple looking type is so powerful that it drives or enables a plugin or component driven architecture.

 So this post is an attempt explain how interfaces go about doing the same.